codsen/codsen/packages/ast-monkey/README.md

 #### innerObj in the callback

-Currently it gives you two pieces of information:
+Currently, it gives you two pieces of information:

 * Current depth where you are in the AST, `innerObj.depth`.
 "Root" is `0`.
-* The topmost parent key's name, which is available on all its children, `innerObj.topmostKey`.
+* The topmost parent key's name, which is available for all its children, `innerObj.topmostKey`.

 You can access it just like `key` or `val`.
 Try `console.log`ing its contents inside `monkey.traverse()`: